201-Project-Group-4/mc-exercise/FUBAR.md

 Vy did you pull me overrr officerrr, i am just russian all the time...

 This is another feature I added.

+Why did the chicken cross the road?
+We don't really know... we didnt ask the chicken... they have their own minds and reasons..